chachoutaieb/encoding_energy_co2/README.md

       -b Bitrate (kb/s) \
       -c codec (x264, x265, vp9, svt-av1, vvenc) \
       -p Platform type (CPU or GPU) \
-      -sp preset type (CPU : veryslow, fast, faster | GPU : slow, medium, fast) \
+      -sp preset type (CPU : veryslow, medium, fast, faster | GPU : slow, medium, fast) \
-      -m psnr ssim
+      -m psnr ssim vmaf
 ```

 ***Note : On the GPU platform, the max bit depth for x264 is 8-bit.
 For this purpose all video with 10-bit are encoded automatically with a pixel format of 8-bit for this codec.
-You can find more information about that [here](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new)
+You can find more information about that [here](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).